 The following shows retail cannabis stores by province/territory:

-The below chart shows Canadian retail dried cannabis flower pricing since we began
+The below chart shows Canadian retail dried cannabis flower pricing since we began price coverage.

 Canadian Retail Dried Cannabis Flower Pricing

 Weekly Cannabis Commentary :